 Traditional LTL shipping means visiting different carrier websites in order to get multiple quotes.
 This process can be time-consuming and may result in increased shipping costs since it’s difficult to get quotes from all the carriers operating in your area.

 When you use Ship Expert for your LTL freight shipping, you gain access to exclusive discounts that are normally reserved for high-volume businesses.
 In addition, you also get package insurance at affordable prices, and you get personalized quotes from Canada’s top LTL carriers.

-LTL shipping is a great option for businesses that send out small parcels.
+LTL is a great option when it comes to shipping for small businesses that send out small parcels.
 LTL freight is cost-effective and can help you take your business to the next level.

 If you want to get the most affordable rates for your LTL freight, start with a Ship Expert account.